We love pre-med study abroad.

 Katie is currently a PhD student in Ethics at Emory University, where she does work with bioethics.
 Having participated in two 5-week summer abroad programs as an undergraduate at UNC Chapel Hill (B.A. in Mathematics and Economics), she joined the Atlantis Project team as Academic Director while pursuing a Masters from Yale University in Ethics.
 Having had a wonderful experience herself, Katie is convinced of the great impact that abroad experiences can have in students’ lives.

-Will Sickenberger, Senior Admissions Coordinator, Washington, D.C.
+Will Sickenberger, Director of Admissions, Washington, D.C.

 Will is a native of the Washington D.C. area and looks for any opportunity to enhance the international medical community.
 After graduating with a Bachelor of Science from the University of North Carolina at Chapel Hill, he began working with the Atlantis Project to offer students the chance to gain insightful perspectives of the medical system in different countries.
 Will is also a licensed Emergency Medical Technician and an avid endurance athlete.